harvester/docs/docs/install/iso-install.md

 ![Joining nodes stuck at the "NotReady" state](/img/v1.3/install/join-node-not-ready.png)

-You can check the "SSL certificates" on the Harvester dashboard's setting page or using the command line tool `kubectl get settings.harvesterhci.io ssl-certificates` to see if there is any custom SSL certificate configured (by default, it is empty).
+You can check the **SSL certificates** on the Harvester dashboard's setting page or using the command line tool `kubectl get settings.harvesterhci.io ssl-certificates` to see if there is any custom SSL certificate configured (by default, it is empty).

 ![The SSL certificate setting](/img/v1.3/install/ssl-certificates-setting.png)

-The second thing to look at is on the joining nodes.
+The second thing to look at is the joining nodes.
 Try to get access to the nodes via consoles or SSH sessions and then check the log of `rancherd`:

 ```sh
 $ journalctl -u rancherd.service